 Bryan University Logo

-What Is UX/UI Design and Why Is It Important?
+What is UX/UI Design and Why is it Important?

 UX/UI design exists as separate elements but are often lumped together.
 After all, the user experience and interface are closely interrelated.
 This career is on the rise, which might have piqued your interest, but what exactly is UX/UI design and why is it so important?